ctnguyen/ctnguyen/ctn_cpp/M2MO_CPP/test/unit/README.txt

-test unit will test everything in the src library
+test unit will test everything in the library